mholzen/system/docs/principles.md

 ### Everything is a resource

 The resource should describe itself.
+Install a JSON viewer to your browser or use Firefox.

 ### Consistent way to find what is possible given a resource

-Search for ... in a resource:  `.../generate,search`
+Given a resource, search for ways it can be processed:  `/<resource>/generate,search,input`

 Examples:
-- search for html vizualization (tables, graphs) for a csv file: `/test/artifacts/data.csv/generate,search,html`
+- search for html vizualization (tables, graphs) for a csv file: `/files/test/artifacts/data.csv/generate,search,input`

 ## REST